wartman/boxup/readme.md

 These are handy for things like section headers, so you might write `[#About_Foo]` instead of `[Section/About_Foo]`.

 Paragraphs are the final part of the Boxup syntax.
 As far as Boxup is concerned, a _paragraph_ is any text before at least two newlines.
-For example, here are to boxup paragraphs:
+For example, here are two boxup paragraphs:

 ```boxup
 this is